 - And here is a whole printable pack of Very Hungry Caterpillar activities.

 I also made the boys a set of felt butterfly life cycle pieces to play with.
-I’ll be sharing the tutorial along with the pattern for these next week.
+You can see the tutorial here.

 Here are even more fun caterpillar & butterfly books and activities you can use: